Adrian-Cantu/PRINSEQ-plus-plus/README.md

 5. pthread

 ## Download
-If you are just intrested in compiling and using PRINSEQ++, download the latest [version](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus/releases/download/v0.9.2/prinseq.-0.9.2.tar.gz).
+If you are just interested in compiling and using PRINSEQ++, download the latest [version](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus/releases/download/v1.0/prinseq++-1.0.tar.gz).
 If you want to edit the source code, clone this repository

 ## To install